spatie/laravel-open-telemetry/docs/installation-setup.md

      * These actions can be overridden to have fine-grained control over how
      * the package performs certain tasks.
      *
-     * In most cases, you should use the defaults.
+     * In most cases, you should use the default values.
      */
     'actions' => [
         'make_queue_trace_aware' => Spatie\OpenTelemetry\Actions\MakeQueueTraceAwareAction::class,